pxtimes3/m2docker-dev/conf.d/README.md

 Place any scripts here that downloads your plugins/themes/etc.

-Don't forget to name them *.sh and chmod +x to make theme executable
+Don't forget to name them 00-*.sh in the order you want them executed.

+`chmod +x` to make them executable.